Dindows-Systems/duckinator.net/index.markdown

 This site's being basically entirely rewritten...very slowly.
 I'll eventually finish.

-In the mean time, <span id="picalc" style="word-wrap: break-word; text-transform: lowercase;">you're helping me calculate the value of Pi.</span>
+In the mean time, <a href="http://pi.duckinator.net/pi" id="picalc" style="word-wrap: break-word; text-transform: lowercase;">you're helping me calculate the value of Pi.</a>

 A script loaded from <a href="http://pi.duckinator.net">pi.duckinator.net</a> calculates the value of Pi in small bursts (usually about 27 digits at a time), using visitors to various sites.
 It's merely an experiment with distributed calculations and the limitations of JavaScript.
 By including a single script (and, optionally, a single element with the ID "picalc") you can provide data for it, as well.
 See <a href="http://pi.duckinator.net">pi.duckinator.net</a> for more information.